OSC/ondemand-packaging/README.md

 ## HOWTO: create a new core package or dependency

+For apps there is a bootstrap process that automates much of the initial setup.

+1. Run: `./mk_app_spec.sh <repo name> <app name> <version>`
+2. Update description and summary and adjust build and install dependencies

+Manually adding spec file:

 1. Add the spec to a subdirectory under one of the following directories
   * compute - packages intended for compute nodes
   * web-nonscl - packages for web host that do not require SCL